 Originally from Sydney, Australia, I recently received my PhD from the interdepartmental Classical Studies (CLST) program at Columbia University (NY, USA), where I wrote a dissertation on elite male youth entitled, Youth and Power: Roman Performances of Age and Ageing from Plautus to Nero (May 2019: Abstract).
 I am currently Visiting Assistant Professor in the Department of Classics at Georgetown University (Washington, D.C.).
 Beyond Roman history (cultural, social, political) and the various ways I approach the history of youth and age(ing), I am also interested in:

 Displacement, migration and place in the ancient Mediterranean

 Space and identity in Roman urban contexts

 Oratory and politics in the Roman Republic, especially Cicero

 Roman art and architecture (portraiture, wall painting, somatology, viewership)

 Roman villa culture

-Before arriving at Columbia, I received my Bachelor of Ancient History (Honours) degree with a high first (= summa cum laude) and the University Medal at Macquarie University in Sydney, Australia, where I wrote a thesis on Ciceronian oratory and the politics of memoria under the supervision of Associate Professor Tom Hillard (now emeritus) and Associate Professor Lea Beness.
+Previous to my graduate studies at Columbia and in Rome, I received my Bachelor of Ancient History (Honours) degree with a high first (= summa cum laude) and the University Medal at Macquarie University in Sydney, Australia, where I wrote a thesis on Ciceronian oratory and the politics of memoria under the supervision of Associate Professor Tom Hillard (now emeritus) and Associate Professor Lea Beness.